Fine Art has been added to My Courses

 40% of A-level

-Methods of Teaching and Learning
+Methods of teaching, learning and assessment

 Students are expected to progress with studio work by completing a minimum of 4.5 hours of independent study outside of lessons each week.